10/05/2022

 Why should I get a screening mammogram?

-Breast cancer is the second most common cancer among women in the United States; some kinds of skin cancer are the most common.
+Except for skin cancer, breast cancer is the most common cancer among women in the United States.
 Screening mammograms are currently the most reliable and effective way to detect breast cancer early before it causes symptoms.

 Results from decades of research show that women who have regular screening mammograms are more likely to have breast cancer found early and have better long-term outcomes.